markbates/configatron/README.md

 ### Temp Configurations

 Sometimes in testing, or other situations, you want to temporarily change some settings.
-You can do this with the `temp` method:
+You can do this with the `temp` method (only available on the top-level configatron `RootStore`):

 ```ruby
 configatron.one = 1